superpaik/LAH-LMMSAdditionalHotKeys/README.md

 The object of the project is to have additional hotkeys for LMMS.<br>
 Actions are implemented using AutoHotKey: https://www.autohotkey.com/ <br><br>
 Developed and tested on LMMS 1.2.2.
 Since it uses GUI elements Id it may not work on other LMMS version.<br>
+When the interaction is with GUI objects, they have to be visible.
+Sometimes the hotkey can make the window active, but if the objects are hidden in the own window (like in FX-Mixer with the scroll bar) the hotkey won't work properly.

 If you have AutoHotKey in your system you can load the script directly.
 You will need:
 <ul>